What Is a CRA Audit & How Should You Deal With CRA Auditors?

 The first thing to do is to remain calm.
 The person conducting the audit is just doing their job and you should engage with him/her in a respectful and collaborative way.

 People are often hesitant about involving a tax lawyer during an audit.
-They erroneously fear that this may indicate they are somehow ‘guilty’.
+They erroneously fear that this may indicate they are somehow “guilty.”
 This couldn’t be further from the truth.
 The CRA’s auditors routinely deal with tax counsel in conducting and coordinating the audit.
-The CRA makes no distinction between tax counsel or a tax accountant in assisting in the audit and providing the submissions.
-Oftentimes the CRA will not even know that your tax lawyer is not your tax accountant as both have the same representative ID and authorization.
-All the CRA knows is that they are dealing with your tax representative who is better equipped to navigate through the audit on your behalf.
+The CRA makes no distinction between tax counsel or a tax accountant in assisting in the audit and providing the submissions, as both the tax lawyer and tax accountant have the same representative ID and authorization to represent a taxpayer in an audit.

 The CRA Review Process